pali-english/pali-english.github.io/README.md

 hard to guard, hard to curb.
 The discerning straighten it out,
 like a fletcher straightens an arrow.

+    Phandanaṁ capalaṁ cittaṁ, dūrakkhaṁ dunnivārayaṁ:
+        Phandanaṁ: Quivering, shaking.
+        Capalaṁ: Fickle, unstable.
+        Cittaṁ: The mind.
+        Dūrakkhaṁ: Hard to guard, difficult to protect.
+        Dunnivārayaṁ: Hard to restrain, difficult to curb.

+    Ujuṁ karoti medhāvī, usukārova tejanaṁ:
+        Ujuṁ: Straight.
+        Karoti: Makes, does.
+        Medhāvī: The wise, the discerning.
+        Usukārova: Like a fletcher, as an arrow-maker.
+        Tejanaṁ: An arrow.

 Vārijova thale khitto,
 okamokataubbhato;
 Pariphandatidaṁ cittaṁ,